ekpoitoro1/SQL_Taste_of_-the_-world_-cafe_data_analysis/README.md

 * What are the best and worst-performing menu items?
 * What is the trend of Total sales per month?
-* Highest revenue-generating item
+* Highest revenue-generating item?
-* Top 5 Highest revenue-generating items
+* Top 5 Highest revenue-generating items?
 * What are the most ordered items per day of the week?
 * What are the Top 3 items ordered most frequently?
 * What is the reorder rate of items by customers?